drakkan/sftpgo/docs/performance.md

 SFTPGo can easily saturate a Gigabit connection on low end hardware with no special configuration, this is generally enough for most use cases.

-For Multi-Gig connections, some performance improvements and comparisons with OpenSSH have been discussed [here](https://github.com/drakkan/sftpgo/issues/69), some of them need upstream updates so there are not included in the SFTPGo released version (0.9.6) yet.
+For Multi-Gig connections, some performance improvements and comparisons with OpenSSH have been discussed [here](https://github.com/drakkan/sftpgo/issues/69), most of them have been included in the master branch.
 To summarize:
 - In current state with all performance improvements applied, SFTP performance is very close to OpenSSH however CPU usage is higher.
 SCP performance match OpenSSH.
 - The main bottlenecks are the encryption and the messages authentication, so if you can use a fast cipher with implicit messages authentication, such as `aes128-gcm@openssh.com`, you will get a big performance boost.
 - SCP protocol is much simpler than SFTP and so, the multi-platform, SFTPGo's SCP implementation performs better than SFTP.